 [Art: Alden Bond, YWP]Hey YWP, you might know me on the site as Nightheart.
 I want to introduce you to some great poets I've discovered – from all walks of life.
-May's Poet is Ocean Vuong, a Vietnamese-American poet, essayist and novelist!
-(See more below.)
+June's Poet is Allen Ginsberg, one of the Beat Poets (See more below.)
 Learn about their style, their themes, their contributions to the poetry landscape.
 Gain inspiration from the topics that they choose to write about, and become inspired by some of their most famous poems!
 Write to the Great Poets challenge if you're inspired by these poets' work.
 The poets are organized by months, but you can write about any of the poets anytime in this ongoing challenge.

 Ocean Vuong, a Vietnamese-American poet, essayist and novelist.
 While his works are more recent, he has been honoured with several awards, and his book On Earth We're Briefly Gorgeous is something I recommend to everyone.
 His style of poetry is haunting, and surprisingly relatable.
 He represents a surge in a new style of poetry that is more abstract than what has been traditionally done.